-- Stormwater: a resilient stormwater management network (including pipes and culverts) guards against local flooding - which is particularly important given the park’s location within the New Administrative Capital.
+- Stormwater: a resilient stormwater management network (including pipes and culverts) guards against local flooding - particularly important given the Park’s location within the New Administrative Capital.

 - Microclimate: buildings and planting are sited to make the most of favourable wind and air movement, discourage airborne dust, and improve outdoor thermal comfort.

-- Energy: using efficient outdoor lighting reduces the park’s overall energy demand.
+- Energy: efficient outdoor lighting reduces the Park’s overall energy demand.

-- Mobility: providing drinking water, shaded areas, frequent resting areas, and appropriate walking surfaces throughout the park should encourage active mobility via walking, cycling, pedal-assisted e-bikes, kick-scooters, etc, with all their associated health, social, and commercial benefits.
+- Mobility: providing drinking water, shaded areas, frequent resting areas, and appropriate walking surfaces throughout encourages active mobility via walking, cycling, pedal-assisted e-bikes, kick-scooters, etc, with their associated health, social, and commercial benefits.

 A wide variety of species means a healthy ecosystem that’s better equipped to cope with threats such as climate change.
 Cairo Capital Park contributes to the ecological value of the surrounding landscape and towards the Strategic Goals and Targets of Egypt’s Biodiversity Strategy and Action Plan (2015-2030) including: conservation, rehabilitation, sustainable management programmes, and developing environmental education and awareness campaigns about desert conservation, ecotourism and encouraging support.

 - Inclusive gathering spaces in the Park allow for social mixing, civic participation, recreation, and a sense of belonging.

 - Using integrated methods of design, the Park fights spatial segregation and achieves placemaking by increasing “quality of life” and economic opportunities for everyone.